 How can you join or change super funds?

-If you join the BT Lifetime Super Employer Plan you will receive a New Member Welcome Pack with your account details and information to access your account online.
+If you join BT Super you will receive a New Member Welcome Pack with your account details and information to access your account online.

 - If the superannuation fund we have on our record is made inactive or closed, it is your responsibility to notify ERC of your new fund information as soon as possible.
 If we do not receive your new superannuation information by the payroll cut off in the following month, Adobe will open a default BT account in your name in order to make the mandatory contribution deposit.
 It is worth noting that your existing fund may become inactive or closed in the event of a full rollover.

 Log in to My Adobe Benefits and follow the instructions under Benefits > Superannuation > Voluntary Superannuation Contributions (Salary Sacrifice).

 How are pre-tax contributions taxed?

 Contributions will be taxed at 15%, as opposed to your marginal tax rate of up to 45% plus Medicare Levy.
 Employees earning more than A$250,000 will also have an additional 15% tax on their contributions under division 293, unless modified by ATO.

 Earnings on your superannuation investments will be taxed at a maximum of 15%.

 What if you do not complete a Super Choice Form when you join Adobe?